congarr/scalebar_o_matic/README.md

 # scalebar_o_matic
-Adds a scale bar to every image in a directory and writes as a new file
+Adds a scale bar to every image in a directory and writes as new files